ivirabyan/jquery-mentions/README.md

   Data source for the autocomplete.
 See [jQuery Autocomplete API](http://api.jqueryui.com/autocomplete/#option-source) for available values.
 #### delay
   Delay for autocomplete to start searching.
 Default value is 0.
 More info in [jQuery Autocomplete API](http://api.jqueryui.com/autocomplete/#option-delay)
+#### minLength
+  The minimum number of characters to trigger autocomplete.
+More info in [jQuery Autocomplete API](http://api.jqueryui.com/autocomplete/#option-minLength)
 #### trigger
   Char which trigger autocomplete, default value is '@'